06 Nov Foreign Investment In Vietnam – What You Need To Know

 - Encouraged business sectors include high technology, environmental protection, software production, and renewable energy… etc. 10% for 15year;

 - Newly established business enjoys tax exemption for 2 years and 50% reduction for the following 4 years.
 Business locates in difficult socio-economic areas could further extend to 4 years exempt, and 9 years 50% reduction.

 - Taxpayers may carry forward tax losses fully and consecutively for a maximum of five years.

-Wholly foreign owned enterprise in Vietnam can’t buy land, yet is allowed to rent land / factory not exceed 50 years.
+Wholly foreign-owned enterprise in Vietnam can’t buy land, yet is allowed to rent land/factory not exceed 50 years.
 The rental fee is about US$2-4.5 /㎡.
-Investors can mortgage its equipments & land to Vietnam banks.
-The major land use incentives are as below:
+Investors can mortgage its equipment & land to Vietnam banks.
+The major land-use incentives are as below:

 - Projects in incentive sectors and geographical areas shall be entitled to an exemption from payment of or a reduction of land rent and land use fees in accordance with the law on land and tax.